-Both th Christ's communication by linguistic meaning and his communication by incarnate meaning were circumscribed spatially and temporally.
-The gift of the Spirit can be everywhere at once, but the challenge of the Word su radiates to the ends of the earth only through human mediation.
+Both Christ's communication by linguistic meaning and his communication by incarnate meaning were circumscribed spatially and temporally.
+The gift of the Spirit can be everywhere at once, but the challenge of the Word radiates to the ends of the earth only through human mediation.

 Such mediation may or may not be institutionalized.
-Institutionalized mediation may be discerned in New Testament statements about the Twelve, about the Seventy-two, about the Seven, about the Apostles that were not among the Twelve, about their companions, helpers, deputies, about bishops and deacons, and finally about elders.
-On the other hand, mediation that is not institutionalized is represented by the man casting out devils (Mk 9, 38), in Christ's name though he was not a follower of Jesus, by the least of these, my little ones, that are to be loved as Christ himself (Mt 25, 40.45), by the duty of every Christian to express in his words and his deeds what he has received from Christ and his Spirit.
+Institutionalized mediation may be discorred in New Testament statements about Apostibles not among the Twelve, about the Twelve, about the Seventy-two, about their companions, helpers, deputies, about bishops and deacons, and finally about elders.
+On the other hand, mediation that is not institutionalized is represented by the man costing out devils in Christ's name though he was not a follower of Jesus (FR 9, 38), by the least of these, my little ones, that are to be loved as Christ himself (Mt 25, 40-45), by the duty of every Christian to express in his words and his deeds what he has received from Christ and his Spirit.